-This procedure can be performed for every part of the human body such as the nose, face, breast, buttock and the calf.
+This procedure can be performed for every part of the human body such as the nose, face, breast, buttock, and calf.

 3D Mask Rhinoplasty